 Just arrived home from the British Craft Trade Fair at The Old Truman Brewery, 85 Brick Lane, London E1 6QL.

 The drive to London on a Friday took me longer than expected due to congestion and I arrived later than my allotted time slot, but, thankfully, people were still around and help was at hand in getting my work into the building.
 I soon found my way to the Qbic Hotel for a good nights sleep and the reason I chose this hotel was because it had a car park.
 As an added bonus, my double room was big and comfy with a huge rain shower…fantastic!
 The next day I walked to the Truman in just under 10 minutes.
 It was just a straight road so no hassle to find.
 Setting up my stand was great because I had all day and could take my time.
-Everyone was friendly and we helped each other out; I was sharing a designated plug socket with another member of Design Factory and erecting our own lights for the first time proved to be an experience!
+Everyone was friendly and we helped each other out; I was sharing a designated plug socket with another member of Design Nation and erecting our own lights for the first time proved to be an experience!
 I was able to store my boxes and tools at the venue which was good.
 The ambience outside the Truman Brewery was amazing; families and friends milled around the area and the air was filled with delightful aromas from the multiple food venues.

 The quirky Qbic hotel gave guests a free drink if they left their Teddy outside their room to say do not clean it, a jolly good idea I thought!
 The staff there were very friendly.
 A full English breakfast was made fresh to order and set me up for the day ahead.